Pre-electoral coaltion politics

 The Journal of Politics 2017

-2. Coalition-directed Voting as a Lottery
+2. Coalition-directed Voting under Uncertainty

 Oke BahnsenLukas F Stoetzer, and Thomas Gschwend